-ARCHIVES POLICY
+ARCHIVES ACCESS POLICY

-The archives are generally available for student use as well as for faculty, staff, and professional scholars.
-Access to the archives must be pre-arranged through the archivist.
-Certain restrictions do apply.
-For the full policy, please see the website or meet with the IAIA Archivist located in the Library.
+The IAIA Archives are open to researchers by appointment.
+This includes IAIA students, faculty, staff, professional scholars, and the general public.
+Restrictions to certain materials may apply.
+For the full access policy, please see the website or contact the IAIA Archivist located in the Library.